What I Fear Most For My Son

 • My son being treated unfairly.
 I hope he gets equal opportunities when he grows up.
 I just wish that he could be whatever he wants to be and not be hindered by his condition.

 • Being called names.
-We’ve all been there at some point – the bully that spares no one, the insensitive adult in the street, or just a person who doesn’t understand.
+We’ve all been there at some point – the bully who spares no one, the insensitive adult in the street, or just a person who doesn’t understand.
 Words hurt and stay with us long.

 • Other people psychically targeting my son because of his condition.